 Directly assist high schools and colleges with the transition of people with autism into the workforce

-Spectrum Works was founded in 2011 after seeing first-hand that individuals with autism have the ability to work and hearing the amazing stories of how having a job changed their lives.
-After learning that 80% of individuals with autism were unemployed but many had the desire to work, Ann Marie Sullivan was on a mission to change that… and Spectrum Works was conceived.
-The initial idea was to start financially self-sustaining social enterprises to train and employ individuals with autism, the first one was focused on screen printing.
+In 2011, founder Ann Marie Sullivan saw first-hand that individuals with autism have the ability to work.
+After learning that 80% of individuals with autism were unemployed and hearing the amazing stories of how having a job changed their lives, Ann Marie set out on a mission to change that… and Spectrum Works was conceived.
+The initial idea was to start financially self-sustaining social enterprises to train and employ individuals with autism, with the first focused on screen printing.

 The vision and mission quickly evolved after we co-located in Green Distribution, one of the largest screen-printing companies on the East Coast.
 We saw that a neuro-diverse workforce not only benefited individuals with autism, it also had a positive impact on the employees at Green Distribution.
 With the help of the owner, Robert Butters, we formulated a new model to help companies build inclusive neuro-diverse workforces to help solve the unemployment crisis for individuals with autism.